m1cje/SimpleTelnet/README.md

 #### help
 Displays the help menu and also the current time and client id.
 #### info
 Displays a number of useful system statistics.
-Note ifyou set ADC_MODE(ADC_VCC) it will also show vcc.
+Note if you set ADC_MODE(ADC_VCC) it will also show vcc.
 #### wifi (hidden)
 Displays the wifi id and psk.
 #### sessions